Dimitris Diamantidis: FIBA World Cup

 Diamantidis won the silver medal with Greece at the 2006 FIBA World Cup, which was held in Japan.
 In the tournament's semifinals, he was a key factor in Greece's historic 101–95 victory against Team USA, with 12 points, 3 rebounds, 5 assists, and 2 steals, while facing the likes of LeBron James, Dwyane Wade, Carmelo Anthony, Chris Bosh, Chris Paul, and Dwight Howard.
 The defeat suffered by the United States team was the only one during Mike Krzyzewski's second era as the team's head coach (2005–2016).
 Coach Krzyzewski, in a press conference during the 2014 FIBA World Cup, stated: "2006, that's a lesson we learned.
 The Greek Team taught us (Team USA) how to play internationally."

 Diamantidis also represented Greece at the 2010 FIBA World Cup.
 He averaged 10.0 points, 3.5 rebounds, 3.8 assists, 1.5 steals, and 0.5 blocks per game at that tournament.

 Summer Olympic Games

 Diamantidis was a member of Greece's senior national team that competed at the 2004 Athens Summer Olympics.
 He was also selected to play on Greece's senior national team for the 2008 Beijing Summer Olympics.
-Greece finished in fifth place in both tournaments, losing both times to Argentina in the competition's quarterfinals.
+Greece finished in fifth place in both tournaments, losing both times to Argentina in the quarterfinals.

 Managerial career

 Diamantidis retired from playing professional club basketball in 2016.
 Four years later, in 2020, he became the general manager of the Greek club Panathinaikos Athens, the same team that he had spent the last 12 seasons of his playing career with.
-As the team's general manager over three years, Diamantidis won three titles: the 2020–21 Greek Basket League season's championship, the 2020–21 Greek Basketball Cup title, and the 2021 Greek Basketball Super Cup title.
+As the team's general manager over two years, Diamantidis won three titles: the 2020–21 Greek Basket League season's championship, the 2020–21 Greek Basketball Cup title, and the 2021 Greek Basketball Super Cup title.